Hamburg Airlines: History

-In 1993 Saarland Airlines went bankrupt and Hamburg Airlines ceased operations for a short period until revived in December 1993.
+In late 1993 Saarland Airlines went bankrupt, and Hamburg Airlines ceased operations in August until revived in December of that same year.
 The aircraft of choice for the resurrected Hamburg Airlines was the BAe 146.
-Things did not go well for Hamburg Airlines and by 1997 it was in dire financial problems.
-When no buyer or merger partner could be found, Hamburg Airlines was liquidated on 21 December 1997.
+Progressively the network came to include 18 different destinations.
+Things did not go well for the air carrier, and by 1997 it faced dire financial problems.
+When no buyer or merger partner could be found, Hamburg Airlines stopped flying on 21 December 1997 and was later liquidated.